tchebb/bose-dfu/README.md

 download`, and `bose-dfu leave-dfu`, in that order.
 The other subcommands help you inspect the current state of devices and firmware files.
 Notable is `info`, which tells you the current firmware version a device is running.

+The `tap` subcommand can be used to start an interactvice shell with the device allowing you to send maintenance commands to the device, useful for servicing purposes (like putting the device into shipmode when changing the battery).
+Refer to your products service manual for available commands.
+To exit the shell you may use a single `.`, `<CTRL-C>` or `<CTRL-D>`.

 Subcommands that perform an operation on a device support arguments for selecting which device to talk to.
 You can use `-p` to select by USB product